7 Ways Why Simulation First Aid Training Saves More Lives

 What is Basic Life Support?

 Nationally accredited first aid courses are constantly evolving, particularly with the introduction of portable life saving equipment and devices.
-Basic Life Support is another (now defunct) name for Basic First Aid (HLTAID002).
-Whatever the name, the attainments are the same, while Real First Aid training techniques such as simulation training help develop the skill set to higher levels for greater reach in emergency response.
+Basic Life Support is another (now defunct) name for Basic First Aid (HLTAID010).
+Whatever the name, the attainments are the same, while Real Response training techniques such as simulation training help develop the skill set to higher levels for greater reach in emergency response.
 Portable defibrillators, for example, now provide trained first aiders with the same capacity for rapid response as paramedics and other emergency services personnel.
-Real First Aid is making Australia a safer place for everyone, and we are glad to have you on our side.
+Real Response is making Australia a safer place for everyone, and we are glad to have you on our side.